LA-44 Kashmir Valley-V

-LA-44 Kashmir Valley-V is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Muhammad Ahmad Raza Qadri of the Pakistan Muslim League (N) (PML(N)).
+LA-44 Kashmir Valley-V is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Muhammad Ahmed Raza Qadri of the Pakistan Muslim League (N) (PML(N)).
 It covers the area of Attock District, Rawalpindi District (excluding Rawalpindi city), and the Islamabad Capital Territory.
 Only refugees from the Kashmir Valley settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held in this constituency on 21 July 2016.